Tulungsa1005/Bodo-Dataset-Translation-/README.md

 3. Set the paths for the model directory, input and output directory in the translate.py file.
 4. Run translate.py

-# Start translating from file number 3571.txt
+# Start translating from file number 3571.txt from IN-Abs/train_data/judgement